Equipment List and How to Pack

 A warm toque/hat made of wool or synthetics is recommended.
 A lightweight sun hat is a good idea on long and sunny summer days in Iceland, as are sunglasses, especially when hiking on snow and water.
 A rain hat or hood will help to keep your head dry in wet conditions.

-For a guide to under shirts and sport bras see Transfer Layer (Base Layer)/1st Layer above.
+For a guide to under-shirts and sports bras see Transfer Layer (Base Layer)/1st Layer above.
 For light, medium, and expedition (heavy) weight sweaters and down and PrimaLoft jackets see Insulating Layer/2nd layer.
 Information on wind and rain jackets can be found in the Outer Shell/3rd Layer section.

 Light gloves are generally enough for summer conditions, and wool and fleece will still keep you relatively warm when wet.
 Waterproof over mitts are optional but could easily come in handy in wet or snowy environments.